lucchmielowski/kubernetes-diiage/README.md

 # Create a pod nginx
 kubectl run nginx --image=nginx:latest

-# Execute an ls command on the nginx pod created previously
+# Debug using an ls command on the nginx pod created previously
 kubectl exec -it nginx -- ls /

+# Debug by launching another busybox ephemeral container in the pod (best practice)
+kubectl debug -it nginx --profile=general --image=busybox

 # Get all machines from the kubernetes cluster
 kubectl get nodes